Frequently Asked Questions

 "What do I bring?"

 Most importantly a camera or a phone for pictures!
 Bring along your sunscreen for a top up and a towel/change of clothes if needed after the ride.
-We have lockers to store your belongings while on the trail so you can dry off and change after the ride.
+We have lockers to store your belongings while you are horse riding on the trail so you can dry off and change after the ride.
 We also provide a bottle of water on all tours.

 Have a different question that's not listed?
 Ask us here.